walmartlabs/lacinia/docs/tutorial/component.rst

 * Is there a way to mock parts of the system (for testing purposes)?
 * We really want to avoid a proliferation of global variables.
 Ideally, none!

-Component is a simple, non-nonsense way to achieve the above goals.
+Component is a simple, no-nonsense way to achieve the above goals.
 It gives you a clear way to organize your code, and it does things in a fully `functional` way: no globals, no update-in-place, and easy to reason about.

-The building-block of Component is, unsurprisingly, Components.
+The building-block of Component is, unsurprisingly, components.
 These components are simply ordinary Clojure maps (though typically, a Clojure record is used).